sareenv/sareenv/README.md

 - 👋 Hi, I’m @sareenv
-- 👀 I’m interested in GANS (Generative Adversarial Networks)
+- 👀 I’m interested in iOS and Computer Networks
-- 🌱 I’m currently learning Distributed System Design, Machine Learning Algorithms
+- 🌱 I’m currently learning Distributed System Design, AWS and GCP.
 - 💞️ I’m looking to collaborate on iOS projects.
 - 📫 How to reach me at sareenv026@outlook.com